The Solectria Sunrise

 Design: Producing the best possible EV requires the best possible minds.
 The Sunrise EV2 development team has over 100 years of combined EV experience, but we are still learning and improving as we go.
 If you have ideas for improvements, can help with vehicle design, construction, or testing; or have skills you think we can use, please contact us!

-Labor: The Sunrise EV2 prototype is being assembled at our shop in Rice MN.
+Labor: The Sunrise EV2 prototype is being assembled at our shop in Sartell MN.
 At present, we are building our prototype composite body and the molds to produce it.
 It's very labor intensive, so if you're in the area and have some time, please contact us about a visit.
 See and help build the prototype, and in the process learn how to build your own Sunrise EV2.

 Components: Most of the parts and materials to build the Sunrise are being donated by our development team or interested individuals.
 Our motor, controller, and innumerable tools and shop time have been provided, but there is alway more.
 Do you have any EV related parts that could be of use?
 Contact us and see!